balancer/docs-v3/docs/concepts/router/overview.md

 Because routers are stateless and do not hold token balances, they can be replaced safely and trustlessly, if necessary.
 These docs will always reference the latest version of the Balancer Router.

-::: info User token approvals should always be for the Balancer Vault, never the router contract This router is a [Trusted Router](./technical.html#trusted-routers), so it will inherit vault token approvals once `approved` by both the user AND governance.
+::: info User token approvals should always be for the Balancer Vault, never the router contract The Balancer Router router is a [Trusted Router](./technical.html#trusted-routers), so it will inherit vault token approvals once `approved` by both the user AND governance.
 In a scenario where an issue is discovered in a Trusted Router, governance has the ability to revoke the **Trusted** designation, disabling vault approval access globally.
 :::